In a multisite solution, you need to decide whether the sites can share the same code base, and if there is content that the sites cannot share.

 When translating user interface texts using the built-in localization service, you can create one or more XML files with any name, in the ~/Resources/LanguageFiles folder.

 Content types may have the same class name in code, using a different namespace and class name.
 To ensure that users can differentiate these, use unique DisplayNames.
-See Localizing the user interface.
+See Localize the user interface.

 Custom cultures such as ”sv-gb” and ”en-fr”, are currently not supported for solutions running in Optimizely DXP.
 Cultures are part of the standard operating system, and require changes to the registry to modify or add them.
 This modification is not allowed by the Azure App Service.

-See the blog post Implementing custom cultures, CultureInfo, localize Azure App Service for more information.
+See the blog post Implement custom cultures, CultureInfo, localize Azure App Service for more information.

 Installed add-ons are available across all sites.
 However, you can restrict access through configuration by setting access rights for the location paths.

 You can debug on your local machine and in the Integration environment.
 Debug in other environments only when absolutely needed.
-See Troubleshooting.
+See Troubleshoot.